MojosBeans100/MS4-spaceport/README.md

 - To view a list of all pipelines created
 - To view a list of all results created
 - To delete pipelines (API restriction does not allow > 100 pipelines under the developer's account, therefore 'complete' pipelines would have to be deleted if the number of total pipelines was approaching 100)
+- No functionality is required to change user's values

 [Back to top](#spaceport)